 1. Respond to the verb being used

 One piece of advice you hear a lot is “read the question carefully.”
 Well, let’s be even more specific – read the verb carefully.

 The questions in your exam are going to be instructions along the lines of “discuss this”, “identify that”, “compare these” … and so on.
 Each of these instructions is looking for you to approach your response in a particular, specific way.
 Making sure you know exactly what kind of specific approach you need to employ should be your first step in forming a response.

 Your state will have its own specific way of defining these, what they like to call: cognitive verbs.
-For instance, in NSW, NESA’s glossary of key terms will tell you that ‘identify’ means ‘recognise and name,’ and ‘evaluate’ means to ‘make a judgement…’ Make sure you know the right definitions going in, know how to apply them and just as importantly, make sure right at the start of a question you recognise which verb you’re dealing with and respond accordingly.
+For instance, in NSW, NESA’s glossary of key terms will tell you that ‘identify’ means ‘recognise and name,’ and ‘evaluate’ means to ‘make a judgement…’ And in QLD, Cognitive Verbs become your mantra.
+So make sure you know the right definitions going in, know how to apply them and just as importantly, make sure right at the start of a question you recognise which verb you’re dealing with and respond accordingly.